Tony K.Y. Lim, Ph.D.

 Doctoral Student

-Investigation of the role of the microvascular dysfunction in neuropathic pain
+The role of vascular dysfunction in neuropathic pain

 McGill University